Benin Bronzes: Subsequent sales, restitutions and repatriations

 The two largest collections of Benin Bronzes are located in the Ethnological Museum of Berlin and in the British Museum in London, while the third largest collection is located in several museums in Nigeria (principally the Nigerian National Museum in Lagos).

 Since gaining independence in 1960, Nigeria has sought the return of the bronzes on several occasions.
 There has been extensive debate over the location of the bronzes being distant from their place of origin.
-Often, their return has been considered emblematic of the repatriation of the African continent.
-The artefacts have become a test case in the international debate over restitution, comparable to that of the Elgin Marbles, and have helped change attitudes towards repatriation.
+Their return has been considered a test case in the international debate over restitution of cultural objects from Africa, comparable to that of the Elgin Marbles, and have helped change attitudes towards repatriation.

 Beginning in 1950, the British Museum sold more than 30 Benin Bronzes to the Nigerian government.
-At the time, the museum's curator, Hermann Braunholtz, declared that, although made individually, of the 203 plaques acquired by the museum in 1898, 30 were duplicates; because they were identical representations, he determined that they were superfluous for the museum.
+At the time, the museum's curator, Hermann Braunholtz, declared that, although made individually, of the 203 plaques acquired by the museum in 1898, 30 were duplicates.
+Because they were identical representations, he determined that they were superfluous for the museum.
 The sales stopped in 1972, and the museum's African art specialist said that he regretted them.

-In 1953, Sotheby's sold a Benin Bronze head for £5,500 when the previous record sale was £780.
+In 1953, Sotheby's sold a Benin Bronze head for £5,500 when the previous record sale had been £780.
 In 1968, Christie's sold a Benin head that was discovered by a police officer in his neighbour's greenhouse for £21,000.
 In 1984, Sotheby's auctioned a plaque depicting a musician; its value was estimated at between £25,000 and £35,000 in the auction catalogue.
 In 2015, a Benin Bronze head was sold to a private collector for a record fee of £10 million.